ankraft/ACME-oneM2M-CSE/docs/Importing.md

 ### Format

-The format is a JSON structure that follows the structure described in the following code.
+The format is a JSON structure that follows the structures described in the following codes.
 Some of the fields are not yet used, but will supported by a future version of the CSE.

 ```jsonc